mit-ll-responsible-ai/hydra-zen/docs/source/explanation/dont_repeat_yourself.rst

 **DRY – Don't Repeat Yourself** – is a `principle of software development <https://en. wikipedia.org/wiki/Don%27t_repeat_yourself>`_ that cautions against repetitive software patterns and workflows.
-Manually writing configs for  your code will often leave you soaking **WET (Writing Everything Twice)**.
 One of the major benefits of using hydra-zen's :ref:`config-creation functions <create-config>` is that they help us abide by the DRY principle.
+On the other hand, manually writing configs for  your code will often leave you soaking **WET (Writing Everything Twice)**.

-To see this, let's suppose that we want to configure the following class.
+To develop an intuition for these claims, let's suppose that we want to configure the following class.

 .. code-block:: python
    :caption: Contents of ``vision/model.py``